yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 1. Quiesce your target database, that is stop application writes.
 1. Initiate switchover as follows:

-    1. After the exported events rate ("ingestion rate" in the metrics table) drops to 0, it is safe to switchover using the following command:
+    1. After the exported events rate ("ingestion rate" in the metrics table) drops to 0, it is safe to switch over using the following command:

         ```sh
         yb-voyager fall-forward switchover --export-dir <EXPORT_DIR>